Tancred Ibsen: Film career

 A 1923 trip to New York and a screening of D.W.
 Griffith's Orphans of the Storm inspired Ibsen with the potential of filmmaking.
 He spent the next two years in Los Angeles, working at Metro Goldwyn Mayer as a handyman, electrician, and finally in the script department.

 Ibsen's return to Norway and directoral debut in 1931 was Norway's first feature-length sound film, Den store barnedåpen.
 Through the 1930s he would "dominate" the nation's film industry, together with Leif Sinding (1895–1985).
-Ibsen produced conventional melodramas more or less on the model of Hollywood films.
+Ibsen produced conventional melodramas more or less on the model of THE Classical Hollywood cinema.
 In 1940, he returned to active military service against Operation Weserübung but continued to produce films through 1942.

 After the war, Ibsen took on the project To mistenkelige personer (1950), based on a 1933 book by Gunnar Larsen about a real-life 1926 killing.
 The completed film was banned by the Supreme Court of Norway, based on the privacy rights of one of the figures in the real-life killing, still alive.